khastings232/se-q3-mimic/README.md

 <img height="120px" src="img/mimicry.jpg" />

 # Mimic

-In this assignment, you will use your knowledge of file reading, looping, and list and dictionary manipulation to map the words from Alice's Adventures in Wonderland and produce a cryptic, jumbled version of your own.
+In this assignment, you will use your knowledge of file reading, looping, and list and dictionary manipulation to map the words from the entire Alice's Adventures in Wonderland story and produce a cryptic, jumbled version of your own.

+# Objectives
+- Use python dictionaries and lists
+- Use the `random` library
+- Learn about reading text from a file
+- More practice with looping

 ## Part A
 Build a "mimic" dict that maps each word that appears in the [alice.txt](./alice.txt) file to a list of all the words that immediately follow that word in the file.
 The list of words can be in any order and should include duplicates.
 For example, the key `"and"` might have the list `["then", "best", "then", "after", ...]` listing all the words which came after "and" in the entire text.
+Don't worry about any punctuation that is attached to words-- leave it there.

 For development, use the short [imdev.txt](./imdev.txt) file.
 When your mimic dictionary is created from this file, it should look like this when printed:
 ```python